Christ Church is a charity - Reg 1130922

 Opportunities for Prayer at Christ Church

-During the past year there has been an even greater attempt to ensure that every aspect of church life is covered by prayer.
-This takes a number of different forms.
+At Christ Church we try to ensure that every aspect of church life is covered by prayer.
+This takes a number of different forms, for instance praying together before toddler group sessions start.

 A weekly prayer guide is published in the notice sheet